hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 For 2-stage aggregation, honestly, an author don't see actual processor pruning abilities to optimize that case.
 Potentially it may be done in another way - if we can translate 2-staged into single-staged on SQL opt phase and then eliminate member(s) via member pruning.
 Even though, lets take a look on the picture above.
-Here, we can theoretically, eliminate scans and flatmaps.
+Here, we can theoretically, eliminate scan and flatmap nodes.
-In practice, processor logic is opaque to Jet and may have side-effects which may break the job.
+In practice, processor logic is opaque to Jet and may have side effects which may break the job.
+This example illustrates **inter-member** processor pruning.

 #### Solution design details

-We propose to change the contract of `ProcessorMetaSupplier#get` return function so that it will be allowed to return `null` for addresses for which it does not want to deploy processors.
-But this will not be enough to completely eliminate a member from the execution.

-TODO: finish it
+##### Intra-member processor pruning
+To control processor creation and parallelism within one member, we would like to use various processor suppliers (`ProcessorMetaSupplier` or `ProcessorSupplier`).
+The correctness of this method will totally rely on how DAG constructor.
+Since Partition Pruning initiative was introduced to align PredicateAPI and SQL functionality and performance, we will rely on SQL optimizer input and DAG construction phase in `CreateDagVisitor`.
+Here we describe Jet API to support processor pruning :
+- create new `lazyForceTotalParallelismOne` (or override old `forceTotalParallelismOne`) PMS builder which does not
+- cache member address to prevent wrong usage of cached plan;
+- new smart `_insert_this_name` PMS wrapper which computes preferred local parallelism based on input from SQL optimizer;

+##### Inter-member processor pruning

+After long discussions, we decided NOT support this kind of processor pruning, because it
+- relatively ineffective, because most of DAGs with broadcast edges were created with algorithm correctness in mind
+- hard to implement solution which fits most use cases;
+- doesn't fit the goal of general effort.

 ### Scan processor partition pruning